L'italiana in Algeri: Act 2

 She addresses the Italian slaves who will be pappataci in the ceremony – she will lead them to freedom (Pensa alla patria).
 The ceremony begins (Dei pappataci s'avanza il coro); Mustafà is delighted with his new honour and changes into appropriate costume.
 Isabella explains his obligations.
 He must swear an oath of eating, drinking, and keeping silent, repeating the words after Taddeo.
 Following that his oath is tested, under provocation by Isabella and Lindoro.

-A European ship lies alongside the palace: time to escape!
-Taddeo finally realizes who Lindoro is, but decides to go along with them anyway.
-Elvira, Zulma and Haly find the Bey still acting as a mad pappataci.
-Suddenly recovering his sanity, Mustafà calls his troops but they are all drunk.
-The Italians bid farewell and Mustafà begs Elvira's forgiveness.
-No more Italian girls for him!
+A European ship docks near the palace, signaling the moment to escape.
+Taddeo finally realizes Lindoro’s true identity but chooses to go along with the plan regardless.
+Elvira, Zulma, and Haly discover that the Bey is still behaving like a confused "pappataci."
+Regaining his senses, Mustafà attempts to summon his troops, only to find them all drunk.
+The Italians make their escape, while Mustafà pleads for Elvira's forgiveness, vowing to avoid Italian women in the future.